maman/webpack-flush-chunks/README.md

 your `vendor` chunk you need to extract the bootstrap code into its own small chunk file.
 If this is new to you, don't worry.
 [Below](#webpack-configuration) you will find examples for exactly how to specify your Webpack config.
 Lastly, you do not need to provide this option if you have a `bootstrap` chunk, or `vendor` chunk or both, as those are the defaults.~~

 Mostly related to Webpack 2 & 3.
-It is still very useful if you need to load a specific chunk name **first** `webpack-flush-chunks` now can rely on a better chunk graph provided by Webpack 4 - chunks are loaded in the correct order with more autonomy.
+It is still very useful if you need to load a specific chunk name **first** `@maman/webpack-flush-chunks` now can rely on a better chunk graph provided by Webpack 4 - chunks are loaded in the correct order with more autonomy.

 - **after** - ***array of named entries that come AFTER your dynamic chunks:***
 ~~Similar to `before`, `after` contains an array of chunks you want to come after the dynamic chunks that